-ESA Name (ESA Number) Significant Landforms Linkage System Migratory Stopover Significant Communities Significant Habitats/ Hydrological Significance Diversity Significant Species Size Devonwood (#45) Unique woodlot contains eight oak species plus hybrids.
-Two SARA, Schedule 1 species, one SARA, Schedule 3 species, several provincially and locally significant species.
-St. Clair College Prairie (#49) Species assemblages include species with prairie and savannah affinities.
+ESA Name (ESA Number) Significant Landforms Linkage System Migratory Stopover Significant Communities Significant Habitats/ Hydrological Significance Diversity Significant Species Size Research/ Education Aesthetic and/or Historical Values Devonwood (#45) n/a n/a n/a Unique woodlot contains eight oak species plus hybrids. n/a n/a Two SARA, Schedule 1 species, one SARA, Schedule 3 species, several provincially and locally significant species.
+40 ha Presence of eight oak species plus hybrids provides an opportunity to study this group. n/a St. Clair College Prairie (#49) n/a n/a n/a n/a Species assemblages include species with prairie and savannah affinities.
 Good Three SARA, Schedule 1 species, several provincially and locally significant species.
-Green Dragon Woods (#62) Forms part of a wooded corridor along the Canard River.
-The floodplain contains oxbows and braided channels which provide flood storage capacity and reduce main channel velocity.
-One SARA, Schedule 1 species, one SARA, Schedule 3 species, several provincially and locally significant species.
-Reaume Prairie (#64) Considered to be one of the best prairie remnants remaining in Essex County.
-Good Four SARA, Schedule 1 species, one SARA, Schedule 3 species, several provincially and locally significant species.
-Detroit River Marshes (#77) See Section 4.6.
-6 · · •
+15 ha The St. Clair College of Applied Arts and Technology is adjacent to this ESA. n/a Green Dragon Woods (#62) n/a Forms part of a wooded corridor along the Canard River. n/a n/a The floodplain contains oxbows and braided channels which provide flood storage capacity and reduce main channel velocity. n/a One SARA, Schedule 1 species, one SARA, Schedule 3 species, several provincially and locally significant species.
+32 ha n/a n/a Reaume Prairie (#64) n/a n/a n/a Considered to be one of the best prairie remnants remaining in Essex County. n/a Good Four SARA, Schedule 1 species, one SARA, Schedule 3 species, several provincially and locally significant species.
+14 ha n/a n/a Detroit River Marshes (#77) See Section 4.
+6.6 1